anon-blue/anon.blue/README.txt

 dddddddwraping his sister and his own 3 year old daughter (at the time was only
 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3
-  heyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane F lemingsburg, KY 41041 (His father's house.)
+kkheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane F lemingsburg, KY 41041 (His father's house.)
 Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has acc ess to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3